qkevinto/patternlab-node/README.md

 `patternlab.json` is a file created for debugging purposes.
 Set `debug` to true in `.config.json` to see all the secrets.

 ##### Server
-Running `grunt serve` will compile the patternlab front end and host it on <a href="http://localhost:9001">http://localhost:9001</a> by default.
+Running `gulp serve` will compile the patternlab front end and host it on <a href="http://localhost:9001">http://localhost:9001</a> by default.
 Page will reload on any saved source code change.

 ===